navicore/doors-2d/README.md

 doors and rooms is built from external data converted into triples stored in a graph implemented by the [petgraph](https://github.com/petgraph/petgraph) crate.

-The initial world is generated from Kubernetes [kube-rs crate](https://github.com/kube-rs/kube) API results - rooms are namespaces, deployments, replicasets, pods, containers - all connected by doors.
-The graph naturally uses nodes as rooms and edges as doors.
+The initial world is generated from your live Kubernetes cluster.
+Make sure you have access to a cluster via [kubectl]() and `doors` will use the same authentication to query your cluster and build the game world using [kube-rs crate](https://github.com/kube-rs/kube) API results.
+Rooms are `namespace`s, `deployment`s, `replicaset`s, `pod`s, and containers - all connected by doors.

+The graph naturally uses `nodes` as rooms and `edges` as doors.
 It decides to put a door between two rooms based on their relationship found in the Kubernetes API results (normally seen as yaml by devops engineers).

 Roadmap